ConnorMaguire001/Quota-Hora-Est-2024/README.md

 The files included should be everything necessary to replicated my results.
 I will include a brief description of all the code but ultimate they should be set up in such a way that should be easy to run locally.
 Simply download the repo locally and run the code from there.
 However, please note that the final_corpus.csv must be unzipped and kept in the same directory in order to run the code.

 ### LDA_topic_modeling
 This notebook is the Gensim LDA topic model that I used to generate the domains I used for the historical analysis.
-Unfornately I did not save those models, so they are unable to show the original findings.
-However, they do demonstrate the methodology of how I built the Civic/Religion
-The generated lists from the original interations of those models can be found in the Standard Vocab testing list.
+Unfornately I did not save those outputs, so they are unable to show the original findings.
+They do, however, demonstrate the methodology of how I built the generated lists from the intersections of those outputs.
+The generated wordlist from the original outputs can be found in the Standard Vocab testing list.

 ### Word2Vec_lemmas
 This notebook carries bulk of the project.
 It takes the final generated corpus from all the texts and NLP cleaning and applies the Gonen et al. methodology.